nazar0309/Fiorente-Restaurant/README.md

 ### Browser Compatibility

-Owning Cats website was tested on the following browsers with no visible issues for the user:
+Fiorente Restaurant website was tested on the following browsers with no visible issues for the user:

 1.Google Chrome<br>
 2.Microsoft Edge<br>
 3.Mozilla Firefox<br>

 Appearance, functionality and responsiveness were consistent throughout for a range of device sizes and browsers.<br>